Rest … Reflect and a Reset!

 IMG_0031

 As always, I am finding deep inspiration and reserve in music.
 In week 3 of the COVID-19 crisis I wrote the song “On Solid Ground” as a call to a deeper sense of community and to point out a “Sankofa” moment… looking back to look forward.
 More song writing and creative expressions have helped me to center myself and others as rallies and gatherings continue to increase.
+If smoking helps reduce stress for you, you can buy native cigarettes near me at discountciggs.

 (You can watch and listen to me sing “On Solid Ground” here: https://vimeo.com/409236657